National Day for Truth and Reconciliation: Workplace Rules

 Employer Responsibilities for the National Day for Truth and Reconciliation

-Truth and Reconciliation Day Rules in Statutory Status Provinces/Territories
+If Truth and Reconciliation Day is a Statutory Holiday

 If the holiday is statutory in your jurisdiction (in BC, MB, PEI, NT, NU, YT), employers must do 4 main things below: